Nheverest/hstseed/SeedstackRelease.md

-# Versioning and Release
+# Versioning and Release overview

-Seedstack version is declared in pom.xml file of distribution project.
+Seedstack version is declared in pom.xml file of `distribution` module.
+This project is used as a bom.

-Releasing a new versions starts with update of version in this project:
+Releasing a new version starts with updating the version in this project:

 	mvn versions:set versions:commit -DnewVersion=19.11-SNAPSHOT